krebcarl/CookieCache/DesignDoc.md

     http.open("GET", "http://localhost:8742/api/values/AddToCart/?flavor=" + flavor + "&quantity=" + quantity + "&userID=" + userID, true); // true for asynchronous
     http.send(null);
 ```
+For more information about using HTTP requests check out https://stackoverflow.com/questions/247483/http-get-request-in-javascript -OR-
 #### Service Proxy
 Service Proxies are used to talk between services.
 In this application, a service proxy is required whenever the Stateless Web Service needs information or wants to call a method that lives in the Stateful Service.
 Below is a code snip-it that shows the most general implementation of a Service Proxy in a method in Web1/Controllers/ValuesController.cs: